bmr-cymru/stratify/README.md

 ## 7.1.
 Rescuing a stratis system with stratify
 ----------------------------------------------

-If a Stratis root file system installation fails to boot the stratify script can be used to install dependencies and re-create the chroot layout for debugging purposes.
+If a Stratis root file system installation fails to boot the stratify.py script can be used to install dependencies and re-create the chroot layout for debugging purposes.